Benareyo/airbnb-clone-project/README.md

 - A **Booking** belongs to one **Property** and one **User**.
 - A **Review** is linked to a **Booking**.
 - A **Payment** is associated with a **Booking**.

+## Feature Breakdown

+- **User Management:**
+  Allows users to register, log in, and manage their profiles.
+It ensures secure access and personalized experiences.

+- **Property Management:**
+  Enables users to create, update, and delete property listings.
+This feature allows property owners to showcase their spaces to potential guests.

+- **Booking System:**
+  Lets users search for available properties and make bookings for specific dates.
+It manages booking status and availability to avoid conflicts.

+- **Reviews and Ratings:**
+  Provides a way for guests to leave feedback after their stay.
+This helps maintain quality and trust within the platform.

+- **Payment Processing:**
+  Handles secure payment transactions for bookings.
+It ensures that financial data is protected and payments are accurately recorded.